 ii IIA practice

-Although an actual transfer of title might be the most distinguished criterion for direct expropriation, some tribunals found that other forms of direct expropriation may exist.
+Although an actual transfer of title might be the most distinguished criterion for direct expropriation, some tribunals have found that other forms of direct expropriation may exist.

-iii Indirect expropriation
+III Indirect expropriation

-Though investment treaties generally do not further divide indirect expropriations into subcategories, some forms have been considered and identified by investment tribunals.
+Although investment treaties generally do not further divide indirect expropriations into subcategories, some forms have been considered and identified by investment tribunals.

 ii IIA practice